chalonlubin/chalonlubin.com/README.md

 ### ☑️ To-Do's

 - Add testing
-- Add an interactive resume page
+- Add an interactive resume page ✅
 - Add a custom light and dark mode
 - Link to Spotify Profile
 - Loader component
-- SEO improvements
+- SEO improvements ✅
 - Conversion to Typescript
+- Transfer to Vite from CRA

 ## ⚖️ License